 - Possible friction in your relationships

-- Negative effects on your general outlook in life because of cancer
+- Negative effects on your general and normal outlook in life because of the disease

 Counseling for cancer can help with depression.
 Your counselor can walk you through the heavy emotions you’re experiencing.